Eric-Babi/Installing-and-Configuring-On-Premise-AD-in-Azure-VM/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1: Create Two VMs, one to be Client and another a server that host Domain Controller (DC-1)
+- Create Two VMs, one to be Client and another a server that host Domain Controller (DC-1)
-- Step 2: Test VMs Online Connectivity
+- Test VMs Online Connectivity
-- Step 3: Allow inbound ICMP traffic on DC-1's Firewall
+- Allow inbound ICMP traffic on DC-1's Firewall
-- Step 4: Test Communication between VMs by perpertual ping
+- Test Communication between VMs by perpertual ping
-- Step 5: Promote server to domain
+- Promote server to domain
-- Step 6: Created Organzational Units (OU) in Active Directory
+- Created Organzational Units (OU) in Active Directory
-- Step 7: Join Client-1 to Domain
+- Join Client-1 to Domain
-- Step 8: Allow Remote Desktop for all domain users on Client-1
+- Allow Remote Desktop for all domain users on Client-1
-- Step 9: Automate creation of multiple additional domain users using a script on Powershell ISE
+- Automate creation of multiple additional domain users using a script on Powershell ISE
-- Step 10: Test New User Accounts ability to log onto Client-1 computer.
+- Test New User Accounts ability to log onto Client-1 computer.
 Admin should be able to log into client-1 as well.

 <h2>Deployment and Configuration Steps</h2>
 1. Deploying and Provisioning Windows Server Machine (DC-1)